lisamhobson/lisamhobson/README.md

 ### Hi there 👋

-📚 I'm <b>lisa</b>, I'm a first-year PhD student in Population Health Sciences at the MRC Integrative Epidemiology Unit at the University of Bristol
+📚 I'm <b>lisa</b>, I'm a 2nd year PhD student in Population Health Sciences at the MRC Integrative Epidemiology Unit at the University of Bristol

 🧬 My project is "Using Human Genetics to Identify Novel Protein Biomarkers for Enhanced Prediction and Early Detection of Cancer"